chrisx8/Ballzzz/README.md

 ### Changes since TP1

 - Scores are automatically uploaded to the scoreboard server.
-- Game Over UI changes to show ranking.
+- Game Over UI changes to show ranking and restart and exit button.
 - Added special targets.
 When the ball hits a target, player gets an extra ball.
 - Fixed a block collision bug.
 Insufficient collision checking in the `Ball` class was causing every collisions to be detected as top/bottom collision.
 - Prevent infinite bouncing from happening.